geogardenclub/geogardenclub.github.io/docs/user-guide/overview.md

 Welcome to the User Guide for the GeoGardenClub app.

-The GeoGardenClub app is designed to support the following goals:
+We designed the GeoGardenClub app to support the following goals:

-1. *Provide a sophisticated, but easy to use garden planning app.*  The GGC App is designed to allow individual gardeners to create and manage multiple gardens over multiple years, and to easily collect Observations and Outcome data that enable them to gain insight and improve their garden practices and productivity over time.
+1. *Provide a sophisticated, but easy to use garden planning app.*  GGC App allows individual gardeners to create and manage multiple gardens over multiple years, and to easily collect Observations and Outcome data that enable them to gain insight and improve their garden practices and productivity over time.
 We want the GGC app to be best-in-class for individuals doing garden planning.

 2. *Provide useful mechanisms for community building for gardeners in a local area.* Beyond individual gardener support, the GGC App provides a variety of mechanisms to help gardeners in a local geographic are to connect with and learn from each other.
 At the most basic level, gardeners in a local area can view each other's garden plans, and see what everyone is planting and which plantings are successful and which are not.
 Building on this, gardeners can chat with each other within the app, and use the GGC Share posting facility to offer or seek seeds, plantings, food, and other resources.
 The GGC App is intended to foster a vibrant community of local gardeners who become more productive, more quickly because of the app.